malihawalji/BucketList-App/README.md

 Checking off, removing goals and saving the list are also logged.

 # Phase 4: Task 3:
-- I would improve my design by changing the way the Suggestion class is used in the overall structure.
-I think that either making Suggestion extend BucketList or Goal would help make the functions happen more in the background so so many calls don't need to be made in the ui package and can be handled more in the background.
+- I would improve my design by refactoring the way the Suggestion class is used in the overall structure.
+I think that either making Suggestion extend BucketList would help make the functions happen more in the background so that many calls don't need to be made in the ui package and can be handled behind the scenes which can also allow the Suggestion class to be more complex.
+- The BucketListAppGui is also not super efficient, splitting it up into different classes to split up responsibilities would help so that the app's graphic features can become more complex without becoming unreadable